Everest Three Passes Trek

 • Max altitude: 1400 m

-After early morning breakfast, we will drive to the airport and board 45-minute flight to Lukla.
-During this flight, you'll enjoy the scenic beauty of the rugged foothills, and the snow-capped mountains including Kanchenjunga III, Lhotse IV, and Makalu.
-You'll meet your porters, and start your descent to Phakding village.
-You'll be walking along the Dudh Koshi River till you reach the village where you'll be staying for the night.
+After early morning breakfast, we will drive to the airport and board a 45-minute flight to Lukla.
+During this flight, you'll enjoy the scenic beauty of the rugged foothills and the snow-capped mountains, including Kanchenjunga III, Lhotse IV, and Makalu.
+You'll meet your porters and start your descent to Phakding village.
+This trek takes us through the farming lands of the Sherpas, passing through several villages along the way.

 • Meals included: B, L, D